 “As soon as a program becomes more clearly defined, it’s much easier to say this is going well and here’s where we need to focus our energy,” Powell said.

 The Center for Service and Learning has sponsored two faculty learning communities to introduce the taxonomy as a tool to support course design and scholarship of teaching and learning projects.
-Faculty were asked to use the taxonomy to map their own performance and possible actions steps to create deeper learning experiences.
+The center asked faculty to use the taxonomy to map their own performance and possible action steps to create deeper learning experiences.

 Each element of the Service Learning Taxonomy begins, “The instructor . . . ” (see fig. 2).
 Rather than having faculty apply a rubric to student artifacts, this phrasing allowed the Center for Service Learning to create a student survey that faculty can use for self-assessment.